Universal Esperanto Association

-The Universal Esperanto Association (Universala Esperanto-Asocio, UEA), also known as the World Esperanto Association, is the largest international organization of Esperanto speakers, with 5501 individual members in 121 countries and 9215 through national associations (in 2015) and in official relations with the United Nations.
+The World Esperanto Association (Universala Esperanto-Asocio, UEA), also known as the Universal Esperanto Association, is the largest international organization of Esperanto speakers, with 5,501 individual members in 121 countries and 9,215 through national associations (in 2015) in 214 countries.
 In addition to individual members, 70 national Esperanto organizations are affiliated with UEA.
-Its current president is the professor Duncan Charters.
-The magazine Esperanto is the main organ used by UEA to inform its members about everything happening in the Esperanto community.
+Its current president is Fernando Maia.
+The magazine Esperanto is the main publication to inform UEA members about everything happening in the Esperanto community.

 The UEA was founded in 1908 by the Swiss journalist Hector Hodler and others and is now headquartered in Rotterdam, Netherlands.
-The organization has an office at the United Nations building in New York City.
+The organization has official relations with the United Nations and has an office at the United Nations headquarters in New York City.

 Structure and affiliated organizations

-According to its 1980 statutes (Statuto de UEA), the Universal Esperanto Association has two kinds of members:
+According to its 1980 statutes (Statuto de UEA), the World Esperanto Association has two kinds of members: